TranNhatTan14/Obsidian/content/Zettelkasten/What is a successful person.md

 - Rewards or Punishments

 The Eisenhower Matrix
-**Do: Important, Urgent - Tasks with deadlines or consequences**
+Do: Important, Urgent - Tasks with deadlines or consequences

-**Schedule: Important, Not Urgent - Tasks with unclear deadlines that contribute to long-term success**
+Schedule: Important, Not Urgent - Tasks with unclear deadlines that contribute to long-term success

-- [ ] Build system for lưu trữ nội dung hiện tại
-- [ ] Danh sách bài tập mắt

-**Delegate: Not Important, Urgent- Tasks that must get done but don’t require your specific skill set**
+Delegate: Not Important, Urgent- Tasks that must get done but don’t require your specific skill set

-**Delete: Not Important, Not Urgent - Distractions and unnecessay tasks**
+Delete: Not Important, Not Urgent - Distractions and unnecessay tasks